dariopasquali/Wit.ai-Unity/README.md

         	public string value { get; set; }
         }

-	Intent classes: Classes with the SAME name of the Wit.ai App Intent, this class is istanziated during the process, it opens the o_NLP object created by the parsing of the JSON data packet and realizes the command.
+	Intent Classes: Classes with the SAME name of the Wit.ai App Intent, this class is istanziated during the process, it opens the o_NLP object created by the parsing of the JSON data packet and realizes the command.
 It must offer the method "DoSomethings".
-    In Unity there is a little problem: only Monobehavior Class can interact with the game object
+    In Unity there is a little problem: only Monobehavior Class can interact with the game object, but you can't istanziate an object of a MonoBehaviour Class.
+So we needs an other class to interact with the game world. (i.e. lights or move)

+    Execution Classes: Each Intent Class as an Execution Class with static methods that act on the game world to realize the user commands. (i.e. lights and LightsActuator)

 ###4. /Assets/Script/Processing